peterbjorkmarker/jRIAppTS/README.md

 </i>

 <b>Latest changes:</b>
+<p>2015-02-19 The server side code update.
+The dataservice's major code improvement.
+New attributes were added UpdateAttribute, InsertAttribute, DeleteAttribute, RefreshAttribute, ValidateAttribute.
+They can be used to mark methods inside a dataservice.
+The demo projects were updated.</p>
 <p>2015-02-18 The server side code update.
 Now The dataservice supports returning Tasks from its query, refresh, validate and invoke methods.
 It is not mandatory - the previous code works as before, but now it is allowed to return Task and then the method will be executed asynchronously.
 The demo projects were updated.</p>